 However, video conferencing solutions provide the next best thing to being in person.
-And by adopting a video-first culture, you can enable your employees to better communicate remotely and give them the tools (and culture) needed to have productive meetings ‒ regardless where they’re being held.
+And by adopting a video-first culture, you can enable your employees to better communicate remotely and give them the tools (and culture) needed to have productive meetings ‒ regardless of where they’re being held.

-The benefits of video-first
+The benefits of video-first meetings

-Unfortunately, non-video forms of communication just aren’t as productive.
+Non-video forms of communication just aren’t as productive.
 Fifty-five percent of communication takes place through body language.
 Although emails are a great way to communicate, they can be misinterpreted.
 Phone calls, too, are an effective communication tool but lack body language and facial expressions that employees get through video calls.

 Video calls are interactive and engaging.
 Think how a supervisor’s smiling face, verbal “great job” and a video high-five can have a more positive impact than a “great job” in an email.
 Or how having a quick cup of coffee with co-workers on video might not be the same as sharing a mug in the break room – but it comes close.

-Three tips for video success
+3 tips for video success

 So you’ve decided to adopt a video-first culture.
 Fantastic!
 Now you have to master it.
 Although many companies are much more familiar and comfortable with video conferencing tools than they were five months ago, here are three tips to consider for video success:

-- Remind employees to look straight at the camera – if you’re working from a tablet, the other person is likely peering up your nose as your head is higher than the camera.
+If you’re working from a tablet, the other person is likely peering up your nose as your head is higher than the camera.
 However, if you prop your computer up on a pile of books, you can forget about comfortable typing.
 Investing in a Bluetooth keyboard or a camera that can go on top of the monitor allows you to look straight at the person you’re speaking with.

-- Practice what you preach – employees are much more likely to adopt and use video conferencing tools if their supervisors do.
+Employees are much more likely to adopt and use video conferencing tools if their supervisors do.
 So, when possible, lead meetings through video and show empathy if a toddler or pet wanders into view on the other end.
 Also, start meetings off on the right foot by sharing something positive and asking employees to do the same.

 Video improves working from anywhere